puppetlabs/puppetlabs-registry/README.markdown

       }
     }

-In the above example, a value named 'puppetmaster' would be created inside the key `HKLM\Software\Vendor\PuppetLabs`.
+In the above example, a value named 'puppetmaster' would be created inside the key HKLM\Software\Vendor\PuppetLabs`.

 The `registry::value` defined type only manages keys and values in the system-native architecture.
-In other words, 32-bit keys applied in a 64-bit OS won't be managed by this defined type; instead, you must use the custom resource types individually.
+In other words, 32-bit keys applied in a 64-bit OS won't be managed by this defined type; instead, you must use the custom resource types, [`registry_key`](#custom-type-registry_key) and [`registry_value`](#custom-type-registry_value) individually.

 ####Parameters in `registry::value`:

 #####`data`

-Lists the data inside the registry value.
-Data should be specified as a string value, unless you have set the `type` parameter to 'array'.
+Lists the data inside the Registry value.
+Data should be specified as a string, unless you have set the `type` parameter to 'array'.

 #####`key`